Elliott Kwok Levine Jaroslaw law firm logo designed by DLS Design

 Zuckert Scoutt Rasenberger was a Washington D.C. law firm whose practice centered on aviation law.
 The firm was merged with another firm.
 DLS Design created a symbol evocative of flight, to represent the Z in the firm’s name.
 The logo was a winner at the 2014 American Graphic Design Awards.
 Said the client, “DLS … … Read more

-Adams Holcomb was a boutique litigation law firm in Washington DC who hired DLS Design at their inception in 2008, and continued to work with us until they closed in 2020.
-Designers love a pattern, and we quickly saw one in the initials A and H, both of which are made of straight lines and … Read more
+Adams Holcomb was a boutique litigation law firm in Washington DC who hired DLS Design at their inception in 2008, and who continued to work with us until they closed in 2020.
+Designers love a pattern, and we quickly saw one in the initials A and H, both of which are made of straight lines … Read more

 DLS Design created this logo for Sheldon Lobel PC, a law firm handling zoning, land use and real estate in New York, in 2004.
-Originally just a stylized “L”, we added multiples of the shape and found it evokes either a row of buildings with their shadows, or an aeriel view of the corner of … Read more
+Originally just a stylized “L”, we added multiples of the shape and found it evokes either a row of buildings with their shadows, or an aerial view of the corner of … Read more

 An early client separate from our core area of law firms, I-Stream was a tech company focusing on the then-new area involving the Java programming language.
 In 1998, DLS Design created a logo intended to be highly “gestural,” framing a stream-like path cutting through the company’s initial “i”.